 Get the Latest Guidance

-The Virginia Department of Health’s up-to-date resources relevant for health professionals and their response to COVID-19 in Virginia.
-This page includes clinician’s letters, information on infection prevention, testing, and other COVID-19 topics.
+Virginia Department of Health’s (VDH)’s up-to-date resources relevant to health professionals and their responses to COVID-19 in Virginia.
+This page includes information on vaccination, treatment, testing, and other COVID-19 topics.

 Thank you for your continued work to protect the health and well-being of all Virginians.

 - Long-Term & Residential Care

 - Variants and Therapeutics - With variants continuing to evolve and the potential impacts on available therapeutics, VDH continues to update this resource to help providers stay up to date on what COVID-19 drugs are expected to be effective.
 (PDF) (3pp, 327kb)

 HHS Awards $45 Million in Grants to Expand Access to Care for People with Long COVID

 September 22, 2023 – On September 20,b2023 the U.S. Department of Health and Human Services (HHS), announced nine grant awards of $1 million each for up to 5 years to support existing multidisciplinary Long COVID clinics across the country to expand access to comprehensive care for people with Long COVID, particularly among populations that are disproportionately impacted by the effects of Long COVID.
 These clinics "will focus on increasing access to care, improving person-centered care coordination, expanding multidisciplinary networks and behavioral health support, and expanding social support services for adult, pediatric, and priority populations through strategies."
 For more information, please see the HHS press release.